P. W. Botha: State President (1984–1989)

-However, Botha abruptly resigned from the state presidency on 14 August 1989, complaining that he had not been consulted by De Klerk over his scheduled visit to see President Kenneth Kaunda of Zambia:
+Botha abruptly resigned from the state presidency on 14 August 1989, complaining that he had not been consulted by de Klerk over his scheduled visit to see President Kenneth Kaunda of Zambia:

 "The ANC is enjoying the protection of president Kaunda and is planning insurgency activities against South Africa from Lusaka", Botha declared on nationwide television.
 He said he had asked the cabinet what reason he should give the public for abruptly leaving office.
 "They replied I could use my health as an excuse.
 To this, I replied that I am not prepared to leave on a lie.
 It is evident to me that after all these years of my best efforts for the National Party and for the government of this country, as well as the security of our country, I am being ignored by ministers serving in my cabinet."

 De Klerk was sworn in as acting state president on 14 August 1989 and the following month was nominated by the electoral college to succeed Botha in a five-year term as state president.
 De Klerk soon announced the removal of legislation against anti-apartheid groups – including the African National Congress – and the release of Nelson Mandela.
 De Klerk's term saw the dismantling of the apartheid system and negotiations that eventually led to South Africa's first racially inclusive democratic elections on 27 April 1994.

-In a statement on the death of Botha in 2006, De Klerk said:
+In a statement on the death of Botha in 2006, de Klerk said:

 "Personally, my relationship with P. W. Botha was often strained.
 I did not like his overbearing leadership style and was opposed to the intrusion of the State Security Council system into virtually every facet of government.
 After I became leader of the National Party in February 1989, I did my best to ensure that P. W. Botha would be able to end his term as president with full dignity and decorum.
 Unfortunately, this was not to be."